 This easy apple crumble recipe is all about the apples!
 Choose fresh apples in your favorite variety or use a mix of different apples for a blend of apple flavors!

 Find the full printable recipe card below.

-- Apple pie spice: You can make your own apple pie spice mix to store in the cupboard for when you need it or you can buy it premade from the store.
+- Apple pie spice: You can make your own apple pie spice mix to or you can buy it premade from the store.
 Most blends include cinnamon, ground nutmeg, and allspice.